 Toss soba noodles immediately with light soy sauce and toasted sesame oil, set aside

-- Add bell peppers and baby bok choy to chicken stock mixture, simmer for two minutes and remove from heat and stir in coconut milk.
-Reserve some bell peppers if serving soup deconstructed
+Add bell peppers and chopped baby bok choy stems to chicken stock mixture, simmer for two minutes.
+Note: Reserve some bell peppers if serving soup deconstructed

 To serve, place a portion of noodles in a bowl.
 Ladle broth with chicken, bell peppers and bok choy on top of noodles.
 If using, top with green onions and small red peppers

 To serve deconstructed, place a portion of noodles in a bowl along with some uncooked red bell pepper slices.
 Using tongs, remove some chicken and cooked bok choy from the soup broth and place alongside noodles and bell peppers.
 Finally, ladle broth into a separate small bowl and serve

 - I try to use coconut milk that does not contain any stabilizers (ie gums or thickeners).
 The ingredients should simply read coconut milk and water.
 Trader Joe’s brand of coconut milk is a good option.

 - I choose to purchase organic red bell peppers.
 Read more on pesticides and produce.